joetjo/OLA/ReadMe.md

 # Issues :
 - No user documentation at all currently
-- Fresh start without existing SBSGL / Markdown config will probably failed
+- Fresh start without existing SBSGL / Markdown config will probably fail
-- Emulator not managed ( LEGUI for example - popup menu added by empty, is this the right way to do it )
+- Emulator not managed ( LEGUI for example , to start japanese VN - popup menu added by is empty, is this the right way to do it ? )
 - Excluded game not managed ( tab added but not implemented )
-- Stop scanning game while report generation is in progress ( access to VAULT my be invalid )
+- Stop scanning game while report generation is in progress ( access to VAULT might be invalid )
-- About panel and third party references
 - ...

 _Version 2024.02.11:_